Our Services | Conditions

 Skin cancer is the most common type of cancer in the United States.
 The most common types of skin cancer are basal cell carcinoma, squamous cell carcinoma, and malignant melanoma.
 Over the course of a lifetime, one in five people will develop some type of skin cancer.
 Although anyone may develop skin cancer, those at greatest risk are people who have spent a lot of time in the sun, who have ever used a tanning bed, who have a history of a peeling sunburn, and/or who have a family history of skin cancer.

 The American Academy of Dermatology and the DLC Team recommend that you have an annual full-body skin examination to evaluate your skin for concerning lesions.
 During a full body skin exam, your skin is thoroughly examined from the top of your head to the bottoms of your feet.
 Any concerning lesions are biopsied and evaluated.
-For all forms of skin cancers, early detection means they are either very treatable or even curable.

 Skin laxity, or loose, thinned skin, is caused by multiple factors.
 Causes include genetics, lifetime UV exposure—either from the sun or tanning bed—weight changes, and cigarette smoking.
 Laxity tends to most often affect the eyelids, jawline, jowl, face, cheeks, neck, chest, and tops of the hands.